-On April 25, 2004, Artistic Director Linda Simms met with local church handbell ringers in Kent County, Delaware, to determine if there was interest in establishing a community handbell ensemble committed to performing challenging sacred and secular music.
+On April 25, 2004, former Artistic Director Linda Simms met with local church handbell ringers in Kent County, Delaware, to determine if there was interest in establishing a community handbell ensemble committed to performing challenging sacred and secular music.
 Soon thereafter, Capital Ringers, an ensemble of handbell and handchime ringers, was formed.

 Capital Ringers Inc. established a non-profit (tax-exempt) IRS 501(c)(3) status in 2005.